The Best DJ Mixers for Beginners – Updated 2019

 DJ mixers are very easily recognizable by the volume control, channel fader, master/booth outputs and headphone cue with volume control.
 As well as the usual functionalities such as EQ, high/low pass filter, phono/line options and mic input with effects.

-In 2019 there are effects and other external functions to helps you achieve a smooth transition between tracks easier than ever.
+In 2019 there are effects and other external functions to helps you achieve a smooth transition between tracks more natural than ever.
+If you want to see which gear famous DJs use, check the best professional DJ mixers on the market.

 The affordable price and superb features of DJ controllers and DJ software have engaged the biggest piece of newcomers in the field.
 Stay in place and continue reading as on this list we will see a couple of options that are both a DJ mixer and DJ controller.
 In case you are looking for the alternative option of DJ controller and software check The Best DJ Controller under $400 in 2018 and The Best DJ Software for Mixing 2018.